UNdot33K/ScriptKiddie_AV/README.md

 with any antivirus to enhance system protection.

 Although there are various similar tools, the highlight of this one is, that it can also check the Windows registry.
-Certain registry hives are considered usual malware target, so it can check and report any changes.
+Certain registry keys are considered usual malware target, so it can check and report any changes.
 On specific days of the month after finishing file & registry integrity checks, it can call the Windows "Malware Removal Tool" (MRT) to scan your hard disk, so also it automates some antivirus security of